Elevation - 43 of 42

-The area of coverage of any particular NED layer is generally determined by the availability of source elevation data of similar or higher resolution.
-For example, the 1/3 arc-second layer is available for only the portions of Alaska where higher resolution lidar or IfSAR elevation sources exist.
-The 1/9 arc-second layer is available in the US only where high-resolution, high-accuracy lidar or photogrammetric collections have been performed.
-The coverage of these higher resolution layers continually increases as new elevation data are collected and added to the NED.
+The area of coverage of any particular standard 3DEP DEM product is generally determined by the availability of source elevation data of similar or higher resolution.
+For example, the 1/3 arc-second layer is available for only portions of Alaska where higher resolution lidar or ifsar elevation sources exist.
+The 1/9 arc-second layer is available only where high resolution, high accuracy lidar or photogrammetric collections were performed.
+Coverage of the higher resolution layer at 1-meter continually increases as new 3DEP-quality data are acquired.

-The NED spatial metadata is the most current and reliable source for information regarding available coverage for each of the NED layers described below.
-Spatial metadata may be downloaded from the NED Spatial Metadata web page.
+The 3DEP spatial metadata is the most current and reliable source for information regarding available coverage for each of the DEM layers described below.
+Spatial metadata may be downloaded from the 3DEP Product Metadata web page.

-- The NED 2 arc-second dataset covers the state of Alaska.
+- The 2 arc-second dataset covers the State of Alaska.

-- The NED 1 arc-second dataset covers the conterminous United States, Mexico and Canada.
-It also covers Hawaii, areas of Alaska, Puerto Rico and the Territorial Islands of the US.
+- The 1 arc-second dataset covers the conterminous United States (CONUS), Mexico, and Canada.
+It also covers Hawaii, areas of Alaska, Puerto Rico and Territorial Islands of the U.S.

-- The NED 1/3 arc-second dataset covers the conterminous United States, Hawaii, areas of Alaska, and the Territorial Islands of the US.
+- The 1/3 arc-second dataset covers the CONUS, Hawaii, areas of Alaska, Puerto Rico and Territorial Islands of the U.S.

-- The NED 1/9 arc-second dataset covers areas of the conterminous United States and limited areas of Alaska.
+- The 1/9 arc-second dataset covers areas of the CONUS and limited areas of Alaska.